 He said he had no problems living as a Christian in mainly Muslim Syria before the war and that he made a payment of $8,000 to be exempted from compulsory military service there.

 Lawyers for the defendant have not said how they will plead in response to the charges.
 Under German law, a suspect can only enter a plea once the trial has begun.

-Germany has “universal jurisdiction” laws that allow it to prosecute people for crimes against humanity committed anywhere in the world.
+German prosecutors have used universal jurisdiction laws that allow them to seek trials for suspects in crimes against humanity committed anywhere in the world.

 Prosecutors have charged Alaa M. with 18 cases of torture and say he killed one of the prisoners.
 In one of the cases, the defendant is accused of carrying out a bone fracture correction surgery without sufficient anaesthesia.

 He is also accused of attempting to deprive prisoners of their reproductive capacity in two cases.